 Total Mintage: 42,684,236

-The obverse side of the $10 Liberty Gold Eagles depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
+The obverse side of each $10 Liberty Gold Eagle depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
 She wears a pearl crown that has "Liberty" inscribed on it.
 Thirteen stars appear along the outer edge of the coin, representing the 13 original colonies of the United States of America.
 The year of mintage is inscribed underneath Lady Liberty's portrait.

-The motif on the reverse side of the $10 Liberty Gold Eagles is derived from the Great Seal of the United States.
+The motif on the reverse side of the Liberty Gold Eagles is derived from the Great Seal of the United States.
 It shows an eagle with a shield holding an olive branch and arrows.
 The motto "IN GOD WE TRUST" appears on a banner above the eagle on coins minted from 1866 onwards.
-The image above shows a coin from 1881 that has the motto on its reverse.
-Click here to see the reverse of an earlier coin without motto.
-The coin's $10 face value (TEN D.) and “UNITED STATES OF AMERICA” are engraved along the coin's edge.
-Liberty Gold Eagles that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Carson City (mint mark: CC) or Denver (mint mark: D) contain a mint mark just above the face value and underneath the eagle's claws.
-However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.
+The image at the top of the page shows a coin from 1881 that has the motto on its reverse.

-Even though production of the $10 Liberty Gold Eagles lasted from 1838 to 1907, only the US Mint in Philadelphia produced them every year during this period.
+Even though production of the Liberty Eagle gold coin lasted from 1838 to 1907, only the US Mint in Philadelphia produced this type of coin in every year during this period.

 Coins that were minted in Philadelphia in 1842 and 1850 as well as in New Orleans in 1854 exist with both small and large date engravings.